aaronwlma/aaronwlma.github.io/_posts/2023-07-16-sound-perspective-for-a-mid-sized-church.md

 If you attend a church with anything between 100 to 1000 attendees, chances are, your church is using amplified sound for its worship service.
 If you attend a church with an AV team comprised of volunteers, chances are, your church struggles to produce a consistent house mix that satisfies everyone.
 If you attend a church post-COVID, chances are, recordings (whether livestreams or worship tapes) have lit your worship team's interest in making the house mix better.

 Striving for excellence is good.
 After all, who *doesn't* want a better worship experience?
 There is nothing inherently wrong with that goal and direction.
 However, before the worship ministries collectively embark on that journey to improve, it is important for the ministries to visit home to lock in what success looks like and what it will cost to get there.
-WIP
+A shaky foundation to build on and a hazy vision to pursue will inevitably lead a worship ministry to end up mistaking motion for progress.

 # The Status Quo
-WIP
+And so, let's start with the foundation.
+Back to the first paragraph, if you are attending a mid-sized church, chances are, your church uses amplified sound.
+This is important, because without amplified sound, it is a rather difficult task to conduct a weekly Sunday service without destroying the vocal chords of pastors and singers alike.
+It is specifically because of this that AV teams are formed.
+They exist to amplify the Sunday stage.

+There can be many, many things wrong behind-the-scenes, but the core task that AV teams must fulfill from Sunday to Sunday is getting that tiny sound on stage to be a big sound.
+This is the foundation, and this is 90% of AV's job.
+Let's dial in on that a little more.

 ### The 90%
 The Sunday service workflow for many AV teams at mid-sized churches is usually pretty straightforward: